FlexDoc/Javadoc - JavadocClassic - Parameters

 where

-• packagepattern can be any package name, or can be the start of any package name followed by an asterisk (*).
-The asterisk is a wildcard meaning “match any characters”.
+A qualified name pattern can be any Java qualified name appropriate in the given context, or it can be the start of such a qualified name followed by an asterisk (*).
+The asterisk is a wildcard meaning "match any characters".
 This is the only wildcard allowed.

 • groupheading can be any text (including white spaces).
 This text is placed in the table heading for the group